puppetlabs/puppet-docs/source/puppet/5.4/ssl_regenerate_certificates.markdown

 6. Generate the Puppet master's new certs with `sudo puppet master --no-daemonize --verbose`.
 7. When you see `Notice: Starting Puppet master <your Puppet version>`, type CTRL + C.
 8. Start the Puppet master service by reversing whatever you did in step 3.
-(E.g., `sudo puppet resource service puppetserver ensure=running`.)
+(For example, `sudo puppet resource service puppetserver ensure=running`.)
 9. Start the Puppet agent service with `sudo puppet resource service puppet ensure=running`.

 > At this point: